Foam rolling, which helps in the process known as myofascial release, is a popular way of releasing muscle tightness and trigger points.

 How Do Foam Rollers Work?

-The most simple way to describe what foam rolling is that it is a form of self-massage.
+The most simple way to describe foam rolling is that it is a form of self-massage using a foam roller device.

-Rather than it being a massage where someone else’s hands are doing the work, in our case, it is we who are applying the movement and the foam roller is applying the pressure.
+Rather than it being a massage where someone else’s hands are doing the work, the movement of the foam roller is applying the pressure instead.

 Foam rollers work by using bodyweight to compress your muscles onto the roller, which you can roll over the muscle in a self-controlled way.